MisterMustrd/vps/README.md

 - Docker Compose to define and manage multi-container applications.
 - User-defined Docker networks to isolate services and control communication.
 - Configuration files organized into separate directories for easier maintenance and deployment.
+- Sensitive compose configuration is separated into local .env files

 ## Storage